 What Is Cushing’s Disease in Dogs – The Difference Between Cushing’s Syndrome and Cushing’s Disease

 Cushing’s syndrome is a condition where there is an increased amount of the hormone cortisol in the blood of the dog.
 Causes of the syndrome can be different.
 The most common cause is a problem with the pituitary gland, and this type is called Cushing’s disease.
-There are several other causes of Cushing’s syndrome, like tumors of the adrenal glands, which is known as adrenal dependent Cushing’s syndrome.
+There are several other causes of Cushing’s syndrome, like an adrenal tumor, which is known as adrenal dependent Cushing’s syndrome.
 The third cause is the use of steroid drugs for a long period of time; this type is known as Iatrogenic Cushing’s syndrome.

 Cortisol is a stress hormone that is normally produced in the body and helps the dog’s body when it finds itself in stressful situations and daily in the metabolism of proteins, fats, and carbohydrates.
 In Cushing’s disease, the level of cortisol in the blood is constantly increased, which results in a disorder of the dog’s metabolism as well as disorders of other processes in the dog’s body.